bengtfrost/NixOS-with-Suckless/README.md

 -   **Fully Declarative:** The entire system is managed by the Nix Flake in this repository.
 -   **Custom Suckless Stack:** `dwm`, `st`, `dmenu`, and `slstatus` are all built from user-customized local source code.
--   **Robust GTK/GSettings Theming:** A clean, declarative solution ensures GTK2, GTK3, and GTK4 applications are themed correctly without daemons or complex wrappers.
+-   **Robust, Daemon-less GTK Theming:** A clean, declarative solution ensures GTK2, GTK3, and GTK4 applications are themed correctly without relying on daemons like `dconf` or complex wrappers.
 -   **Home Manager:** Manages all user-level configuration, including dotfiles, packages, services, and environment variables.
 -   **Minimalist Session Management:** Uses a declarative `~/.xinitrc` file to launch the `dwm` session via `startx`, which is triggered automatically on console login.
 -   **System Hardening:** Includes security-focused kernel parameters and a hardened Avahi configuration.